matthewmoonen/LogiOpsGui/README.md

 ## Installation

-Firest install the [Logiops drivers](https://github.com/PixlOne/logiops) following the instructions on that page.
+First install the [Logiops drivers](https://github.com/PixlOne/logiops) following the instructions on that page.

 If you're already using Logiops, I recommend backing up your current configuration file.